de Branges spaces on compact Riemann surfaces and a Beurling-Lax type theorem: Introduction

 The counterpart of the kernel $\frac{1}{-i(z-\overline{w})}$ in the compact real Riemann surface case is given by

-(see \cite[Section 2.4]{av3}), while the counterpart of the kernel $K_S(z,w)$ is given in \eqref{eqKernPos} below.
+(see \cite[Section 2.4]{av3} and, up to conjugation and multiplication by a constant, \cite{av2} and \cite{MR1704479}), while the counterpart of the kernel $K_T(z,w)$ is given in \eqref{eqKernPos} below.
 Here $\vartheta[\zeta]$ is the theta function with characteristic $\zeta$ and $E(\cdot,\cdot)$ is the prime form (for more details see Section \ref{sub21} below or \cite{fay1}).
 Note that the kernel \eqref{theta111} is not always positive definite on a subset of a given real Riemann surface.
 The case where it is positive definite ($\zeta \in T_0$ and the compact real Riemann surface is of dividing type, see below) corresponds to the Hardy space case.

 Our approach to prove de Branges type theorem (and hence Beurling Lax type theorem) is substantially different compared to the approaches of the papers mentioned in Section \ref{sucSectionIntoCRS}.
 Essentially, all of these papers are using the method of lifting the problem to the universal covering and using the classical Beurling theorem to solve the problem.
 We, on the other hand, use commutative operators vessels and operator model theory \cite{MR2043236,KLMV,MR1634421} for pairs of commuting nonselfadjoint operators in order to build explicitly the (inner) function $T$.
 The function $T$ (actually a multiplicative multi-valued function, i.e. a mapping of line bundles) is then the transfer function of a commutative two-operator vessel.
 The inner space of this vessel is the given reproducing kernel Hilbert space (the orthogonal complement in $H^2$ to the invariant subspace in the case of Beurling Lax theorem) and the main operators are the compressed multiplication operators by a pair of real meromorphic functions on the Riemann surface.